vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 ## <a id="general-requirements"></a> General Requirements

-- - Ensure the Tanzu CLI is installed locally on the bootstrap machine.
+- Ensure the Tanzu CLI is installed locally on the bootstrap machine.
 See [Install the Tanzu CLI](installation-cli.md).
 - A Microsoft Azure account with:
    - Permissions required to register an app.
 See [Permissions required for registering an app](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) in the Azure documentation.
    - Sufficient VM core (vCPU) quotas for your clusters.
-A standard Azure account has a quota of 10 vCPU per region.<br />
-   Tanzu Kubernetes Grid clusters require 2 vCPU per node, which translates to:
+A standard Azure account has a quota of 10 vCPU per region.
+Tanzu Community Edition clusters require 2 vCPU per node, which translates to:
      - Management cluster:
          - `dev` plan: 4 vCPU (1 main, 1 worker)
          - `prod` plan: 8 vCPU (3 main , 1 worker)